NewEconomyCoalition/neweconomycoalition.github.io/report-markdown.md

 # Intro
 ## AN INTRODUCTION TO NEC

-We believe that all our struggles—racial, economic, and environmental—are deeply interconnected and that the most powerful solutions are those that tackle the systemic roots of our issues, rather than treat them in isolation.
+We believe that all our struggles —racial, economic, and environmental— are deeply interconnected and that the most powerful solutions are those that tackle the systemic roots of our issues, rather than treat them in isolation.

 In 2016 we saw social movements step up to disrupt the status quo, challenge the political establishment, and demand economic, racial, and environmental justice.
 But as the faults of our current system become clearer, so does the need for visionary alternatives.